kermitt2/delft/Readme.md

 | bert-base-en+CRF    | DeLFT | 91.2 |
 | bert-base-en        | [(Devlin & al. 2018)](https://arxiv.org/abs/1810.04805) | 92.4 |

 For DeLFT, the average is obtained with 10 training runs (see [full results](https://github.com/kermitt2/delft/pull/78#issuecomment-569493805)) and for (Devlin & al. 2018) averaged with 5 runs.
-As noted [here](https://github.com/google-research/bert/issues/223), the original CoNLL-2003 NER results with BERT reported by the Google Research paper are not reproducible, and the score obtained by DeLFT is very similar to those obtained by all the systems having reproduced this experiment (the original paper probably reported token-level metrics instead of the usual entity-level metrics, giving a misleading conclusion on the performance of transformers for sequence labelling tasks).
+As noted [here](https://github.com/google-research/bert/issues/223), the original CoNLL-2003 NER results with BERT reported by the Google Research paper are not reproducible, and the score obtained by DeLFT is very similar to those obtained by all the systems having reproduced this experiment (the original paper probably reported token-level metrics instead of the usual entity-level metrics, giving in our humble opinion a misleading conclusion about the performance of transformers for sequence labelling tasks).

 _*_ reported f-score using Senna word embeddings and not Glove.